 “The Pak-Afghan border route was frequently used by the human smugglers who tried to smuggle girls from China, Bangladesh, Thailand and other poor countries to smuggle girls via Pakistan and Afghanistan”, says the official.
 He adds in 2015-16 they foiled bids to smuggle seventy-nine girls and boys via Afghanistan.

-Shomaila Bibi,20,(pseudo name) is in a rehabilitation center in Peshawar told this scribe that she was told by her parents that a man named Gul Agha,44.
+Shomaila Bibi,20,(pseudo name) is in a rehabilitation center in Peshawar and told this scribe that she was told by her parents that a man named Gul Agha,44.
 She says that her parents told them that the man she met was her husband.
-After a few days, Shomaila simply became wife but she did not know that she was sold.
+After a few days, Shomaila simply became a wife but she did not know that she was sold.

 “I was told that they were going to Iran via Afghanistan wherefrom they would be going to Turkey and Europe”, she says.
 Adding that they crossed the Pakistani border and Afghanistan also in three days journey.
 She says along with several other girls and men she was used during the journey by many smugglers.

 “We were in Iran for three months where she got pregnant and become sick”, says Shomaila.
-She says it was impossible for her to continue the further journey as she handed her over to Iranian police.
-She was with them for fifteen days along with other persons illegally entered Iran and deported to Pakistan.
+She says it was impossible for her to continue the further journey as she handed her over to the Iranian police.
+She was with them for fifteen days along with other persons who illegally entered Iran and were deported to Pakistan.

-“I have lost my virginity and life also, no one will accept me as I am living in the rehabilitation center where I gave birth to a girl child”, says while broke into tears.
+“I have lost my virginity and life also, no one will accept me as I am living in the rehabilitation center where I gave birth to a girl child”, says while breaking into tears.

 According to border police with Afghanistan, they foiled 67 attempts of human smuggling from and to Afghanistan since January 2018.
 Another official on the condition of anonymity tells that 90 percent of recovered girls were used as sex tools in different countries.
-He says underage girls had not legal right to apply for travel documents as human traffickers use illegal ways and means to smuggle teenagers via ghost routes.
+He says underage girls had no legal right to apply for travel documents as human traffickers use illegal ways and means to smuggle teenagers via ghost routes.

-As such the government yet to establish a proper rehabilitation in tribal districts but they keep the recovered girls and boys in a two-room compound and then shift them to Peshawar, the capital city of Khyber Pakhtunkhwa to live there.
+As such the government has yet to establish proper rehabilitation in tribal districts but they keep the recovered girls and boys in a two-room compound and then shift them to Peshawar, the capital city of Khyber Pakhtunkhwa to live there.

-Nosheen Bibi,19, says two years ago she was with his step-mother in a shopping Mall in Mardan wherefrom she was taken to Swat with another woman along with her stepmother and sold to a man there.
+Nosheen Bibi,19, says two years ago she was with his stepmother in a shopping Mall in Mardan wherefrom she was taken to Swat with another woman along with her stepmother and sold to a man there.

-“I came to know after staying for a day there that my stepmother had sold me for money and the man wanted to use me as sex girl in Gulf countries”, Nosheen explains.
+“I came to know after staying for a day there that my stepmother had sold me for money and the man wanted to use me as a sex girl in Gulf countries”, Nosheen explains.

 She says without telling the stepmother she escaped from the home in Swat and reached to a police station in Mingora.
-She says she lived for a year in the rehabilitation center now she is an NGO employee working on women rights.
+She says she lived for a year in the rehabilitation center now she is an NGO employee working on women’s rights.

 They also searched and registered some cases but no one knows about their whereabouts, Takkar reveals.
-He further says parents’ ignorance, poor law implementation, and rigged family traditions are those main reasons that create a situation for youngsters to leave their homes.
+He further says parents’ ignorance, poor law implementation, and rigged family traditions are the main reasons that create a situation for youngsters to leave their homes.

-Sameen Aslam, a local police officer says they have received around fifty complaints of missing children in the past two months in Peshawar but after their investigation, they found that most of them had crossed border illegally inciting them for a better life and money.
+Sameen Aslam, a local police officer says they have received around fifty complaints of missing children in the past two months in Peshawar but after their investigation, they found that most of them had crossed the border illegally inciting them for a better life and money.
 He says in several cases parents agreed with the smugglers to send their children including girls with their relatives abroad but they misuse them.